Leica CL vs Olympus E-M10 IV

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica CL (Typ 7323) and Olympus OM-D E-M10 Mark IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 Both the CL and the E-M10 IV are recent models that are part of the current product line-up.
 The E-M10 IV replaced the earlier Olympus E-M10 III, while the CL does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.
+Further information on the features and operation of the CL and E-M10 IV can be found, respectively, in the Leica CL Manual (free pdf) or the online Olympus E-M10 IV Manual.

 So how do things add up?
 Is there a clear favorite between the Leica CL and the Olympus E-M10 IV?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.